jcschaff/c3pro-api/README.md

-# c3pro-api
+# c3pro-api - a Spring Boot implementation of the mobile api from C3-PRO/c3-pro-server.

-A Spring Boot implementation of the authentication service from C3-PRO/c3-pro-server
+This mobile API is a Spring Boot implementation of the resource server from [C3-PRO/c3-pro-server](https://www.github.com/C3-PRO/c3-pro-server).